hamza-yasir/Maze-Pathfinder/README.md

 Right-click solution → Retarget if necessary

-Ensure SFML is properly linked
+Ensure SFML is properly linked (The files in repository are for vs 2022 using SFML version 2.5.1)

 Build & Run